Escape from Planet Earth

-Escape from Planet Earth is a 2013 computer animated comedy-adventure science fiction film produced by Rainmaker Entertainment and distributed by The Weinstein Company in the United States and Entertainment One in Canada, directed by Cal Brunker (in his feature-length directorial debut), with a screenplay which he co-wrote with Bob Barlen, and features an ensemble voice cast that includes Rob Corddry, Brendan Fraser, Sarah Jessica Parker, William Shatner, Jessica Alba, Jane Lynch, Craig Robinson, George Lopez, Sofía Vergara, Steve Zahn, Chris Parnell, Jonathan Morgan Heit, and Ricky Gervais.
-The film was released on February 15, 2013.
-Escape from Planet Earth received generally negative reviews from critics and grossed over $74 million on a budget of $40 million.
+Escape from Planet Earth is a 2013 animated comedy science fiction film, directed by Cal Brunker, written by Brunker and Bob Barlen, and featuring an ensemble voice cast, including Rob Corddry, Brendan Fraser, Sarah Jessica Parker, William Shatner, Jessica Alba, Craig Robinson, George Lopez, James Corden, Jane Lynch and Sofía Vergara.
+The film was released in the United States on February 15, 2013, to mixed reviews from critics, and grossed $75 million against a $40 million budget.